theshatterstone/TheCaveman/README.md

 # TheCaveman
-The Caveman Game U8 BTEC L3
+The Caveman Game School Project.
+No licence added because licencing for this one is confusing: it was made as an assignment for college, meaning it may be licenced by the college.